 Similar to retail stores and restaurants, ecommerce sites use various visual tricks to entice you to buy on their site.
 Here are a couple of examples of visual ecommerce psychology tricks they use:

 - Using credit card logos: Due to the cashless effect, it’s our tendency to spend less money when there is physical money involved in a transaction.
-As opposite, when we see credit card pictures or logos, we tend to spend more as our brain associates them with spending money.
+On the opposite, when we see credit card pictures or logos, we tend to spend more as our brain associates them with spending money.
 Therefore those Visa and Mastercard logos might subconsciously make you spend more than you should!
+This will likely also apply to logos of ‘Buy Now, Pay Later’ schemes (Klarna for example) that have massively increased in popularity in recent years.

-- Psychological effect of colours: Studies show that men are more likely to buy products when the prices are displayed in red.
+- The psychological effect of colours: Studies show that men are more likely to buy products when the prices are displayed in red.
 Men seem to process ads more quickly and use colour as a visual heuristic, and red equals discount.

 7. Express checkout

-Quick checkout option is a commonly used trick by ecommerce sites.
+The quick checkout option is a commonly used trick by ecommerce sites.
 Online retailers will try to make you feel like a valued customer by offering you a faster checkout option to save you time.
 Rather than have to re-enter all your details, you can proceed swiftly to the purchase.
-However, beware that while express check out will save you time, it also makes you more likely to buy and spend more.
+However, beware that while express checkout will save you time, it also makes you more likely to buy and spend more.

 8. Cart abandonment emails